Galileo Security Overview¶

-Alternatively, users can run on the default compute resources provided in the communal Stations (the Linux and Windows Stations), or they can purchase privately provisioned LZ instances.
+Alternatively, users can run processes on the default compute resources provided in the communal Stations (the Linux and Windows Stations), or they can purchase privately provisioned LZ instances.
 Users are given access to complimentary default computational resources when their account is created.
 Be aware that the default computational resources run simultaneous workloads from multiple Galileo users in containerized virtual environments.
 Provisioned Landing Zones, however, are private to the user who purchased them.
 All instances are sourced from GCP Compute Engine, AWS EC2, and Azure Virtual Machines.

 The LZ daemon communicates with the Galileo web service via TLS and HTTPS.
 The LZ daemon must be run with sufficient permissions so as to create containers with the targeted container runtime or scheduling environment (i.e. Docker, Singularity, Slurm, etc.).
-Reauthentication is facilitated by writing a local authentication token file (provided by Auth0).
+Reauthentication is facilitated by automatically writing an authentication token file (provided by Auth0) to local disk.
 Deleting the authentication token file will require the user to log their LZ daemon back into their account the next time it is restarted.
 The LZ daemon executes jobs as stand-alone docker containers (or singularity containers).
 For more information on container security, see the official Docker Introduction to Container Security.

-The Galileo platform has two primary features in which role-based access control is available: “Missions” and “Stations.”
+The Galileo platform has three primary features in which role-based access control is available: “Universes”, “Missions”, and “Stations.”

 Missions are reusable code/simulation buckets where a Galileo user can upload data files in the form of input files, scripts, binaries, etc. Importantly, a Galileo Mission can be set up as a pre-configured framework “type.”
 For example, a Galileo Mission can be configured as a Python project, an R project, or a Gromacs project.
 If a user sets up a Mission as one of the pre-supported framework types, then they do not have to supply their own Dockerfile as Galileo will produce this for them server-side at runtime.
 Additionally, users cannot manually edit the Dockerfile of a pre-configured framework type, its structure is strictly controlled by the framework definition.
 If a user does provide their own Dockerfile, Galileo identifies this Mission type as “user-defined.”